tangshuang/nautil/docs/navigation/link.md

 **props**

-- navigation: which navigation to navigate
+- navigation: which navigation to use, can ignore when in a `Navigator`
 - to: target, it can be one of:
   - name: route name
   - -1: go back one history stack